Skip to main content

 In the last couple of years, the National Human Trafficking Hotline operated by the Polaris Project, one of the largest anti-trafficking organizations in the world, was inundated with hundreds of calls reporting discredited sex trafficking theories.
 Instead of helping, these calls took time and resources away from genuine victims in need.

-We want to be clear in saying that we understand why people buy into theories that often embody the “Hollywood” version of sex trafficking as seen in the movie “Taken.”
+We want to be clear in saying that we understand why people buy into theories that often embody the “Hollywood” version of sex trafficking, as seen in the movie “Taken.”
 There are grains of truth in these theories because the reality is that sex trafficking can happen to anyone in any country of any gender, age, nationality, or any other diversifying factor.
-Trafficking can involve a stranger, or someone the victim knows well, or even just an acquaintance.
+Trafficking can involve a stranger, someone the victim knows well, or even just an acquaintance.

-Related: Tips For Fact-Checking Human Trafficking Theories And Stories
+Related: Tips for Fact-Checking Human Trafficking Theories and Stories

 Get The Facts